 As of 31st December 2023, the Fund's investment portfolio stood at AED 578 million comprising four school campuses in Sharjah and Ajman.
-The increase in investment portfolio is a result of the investment in the Wesgreen assets.
-The Fund's first acquisition of two school campuses in Ajman from AI Shola Schools Group has been performing steadily in terms of portfolio value and lease rental income.
+In February 2023, the Fund completed the second acquisition of two school campuses of Wesgreen International Private School ("Wesgreen") from Al Batha Real Estate for a consideration of AED 265 million, which are under long-term leasing arrangements with GEMS Education, the existing operator (Note 5).
+The Fund's first acquisition of two school campuses in Ajman from Al Shola Schools Group has been performing steadily in terms of portfolio value and lease rental income.